PoshCode/PowerShellPracticeAndStyle/Best-Practices/Building-Reusable-Tools.md

 Tools should be consistent with PowerShell native cmdlets in regards parameter naming.

-For example, use $ComputerName and $ServerInstance rather than something like $Param_Computer or $InstanceName
+For example, use $ComputerName and $ServerInstance rather than something like $Param_Computer or $InstanceName.

 # TOOL-06 Tools should output raw data